iuliaferoli/ADF_workshop/WorkshopInstructions.md

 ![](https://github.com/iuliaferoli/ADF_workshop/blob/master/img/createcontainers.png?raw=true)

-3. Download the rotten tomatoes dataset from [the repository](https://github.com/iuliaferoli/ADF_workshop/blob/master/data/all_movie.csv)
+3. Download the rotten tomatoes dataset from [the data folder](https://github.com/iuliaferoli/ADF_workshop/blob/master/data/all_movie.csv)
 4. Upload it to the `input` folder of the data lake (with an easy name)

 ### A.2 Create Azure Data Factory instance in the same resource group